olanikegloria/react-capstone/README.md

 - to test JavaScript linter errors  `npx eslint .`

 - to run the jest tests `npx test`

+**Highlight**
+- My highlight for this app I have created is that I love the user interface
+- also the fact that I implemented a search bar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>